sameer/spuri_io/blog/0 to Video: HDMI output on an FPGA.md

 ### Overscan

-Many TVs have a feature called overscan that crops the image and stretches it to fit the screen.
+Overscan is a feature that crops the image and stretches it to fit the screen.

-The red border on my monitor below is cut off on some TVs:
+The red border on my monitor below is cut off on my TV:
 ![Overscan area highlighted in red](/files/display_overscan.jpg)

-Historically, this was because old CRT TVs had unreliable image scaling and positioning, so TV stations designated a safe display area.
-Modern TVs don't need this compensation anymore but still enable it by default since some TV stations send junk data in these regions.
-Unfortunately, Samsung has dropped the ball on this: **their TV firmware does not allow customers to disable overscan on 4:3 resolutions**.
+Old CRT TVs had unreliable image scaling and positioning so TV stations designated a safe display area.
+Some took advantage of this and started sending other data in these regions.
+Even though modern TVs don't need this compensation, they keep it enabled by default so that it doesn't display.
+Samsung TVs only let you disable it on 16:9 resolutions unfortunately.

 ## Future work